lol-dungeonmaster/THaTWoIV-concept-art/docs/index.md

 generate_image(prompt)
 ```

+</details><br>

 _Facing west at NW.Lindórinand near the foothill of Misty Mountains and Nîr Linhaith.
 The water spirit didn't always have the flute.
-Upon meeting our kin for the first time she reportedly took the form of a river otter.
+Upon meeting our kin for the first time she changed into the form of a river otter.
 The tale goes that the otter fished up an old sword from the base of Nîr Linhaith.
-Leaving the sword at the foot of one of our kin, she turned to leave.
+Leaving the sword at the foot of one of our kin, she turned to depart.
 Having nothing else to offer our kin asked them to accept their most prized possession --a flute they use for animal-taming.
-They've reportedly been best friends since._
+They've reportedly been the best of friends since._

 ![south_nir_linlaith_1](ultra/south_nir_linlaith_1.jpg)